Date of Current Revision: August 2014

 A waiver of a requirement, a provision of an aide or another method for providing assistance to an individual necessary to allow that person, regardless of disability or religion, to have equal access to the workplace, facilities and services provided by the university.

 The unequal treatment of persons who are similarly situated.
 Discrimination occurs when an individual, group or office treats one or more people less favorably than others because of their age, color, disability, gender identity, genetic information, national origin, parental status, political affiliation, race, religion, sex, sexual orientation or veteran status, or in retaliation for a complaint made against the employer about any such treatment or for participating in an investigation or opposing discriminatory practices.
 It includes decisions based on stereotypes or assumptions about the abilities, traits or performance of individuals of a certain protected class, and denying opportunities to a person because of inclusion in a protected class.
 Discrimination includes harassment on the basis of any protected class, including instances of sexual violence.
 It also includes unreasonable failure to grant an accommodation for a disability.

 Employment matters and personnel actions:

 Includes hiring, termination, compensation, assignment, classification, transfer, promotion, layoff, recall, advertisement, recruitment, testing, use of facilities, training, fringe benefits, pay, retirement plans, leave, or other terms and conditions of employment.

 A form of discrimination consisting of unwelcome or offensive physical, verbal or written conduct that shows aversion or hostility toward a person on the basis of age, color, disability, gender identity, genetic information, national origin, parental status, political affiliation, race, religion, sex, sexual orientation or veteran status in the following situations:

-- When submitting to or rejecting the conduct is made the basis for a personnel action or a recommendation for a personnel action or an action or a recommendation for an action affecting a student, or an evaluation.
+- When submitting to or rejecting the conduct is made the basis for an evaluation, personnel action, or recommendation for a personnel action affecting an employee, or an evaluation, action or recommendation for an action affecting a student; or

 - When the conduct has the purpose or effect of unreasonably interfering with the performance of an employee or a student, and the conduct creates a hostile, intimidating or offensive learning or working environment.